danvega/new-macbook-setup/README.md

 To remove applications I like installing [AppCleaner](https://freemacsoft.net/appcleaner/).
 This will make sure that the application and any related files will be removed.

+Another application I really love for this and so many other things is [Clean My Mac](https://macpaw.com/cleanmymac)

 ### Garage Band

 Unfortunately AppCleaner only works for 3rd party installed applications and wont remove GarageBand.
 You need to remove this manually and while there are a few more locations these are the main 3 you should remove.
 If you're going to use apple sound affects in other programs please read up on this before deleting.